insasquatchcountry/alist/README.md

 My solution to list out all of the apps installed on macOS from the app store, homebrew, and otherwise...
 ___

-copy and paste this into your terminal then press enter ... go on, you can trust me 😉
+Just copy and paste this into your terminal then press enter... go on, you can trust me😉

 ``` bash